Feline infectious peritonitis: Diagnosing effusive FIP

 Diagnosis of the effusive form of the disease has become more straightforward in recent years.
 Detection of viral RNA in a sample of the effusion (liquid drained from body), such as by reverse transcription polymerase chain reaction (RT-PCR) is diagnostic of effusive FIP.
-However, that does require that a sample be sent to an external veterinary laboratory.
-Within the veterinary hospital there are a number of tests which can rule out a diagnosis of effusive FIP within minutes:
+Nonetheless, that does require that a sample be sent to an external veterinary laboratory.
+Within the veterinary hospital there are a number of tests that can rule out a diagnosis of effusive FIP within minutes: